doableware/djongo/docs/docs/using-django-with-mongodb-data-fields.md

 ## ObjectId Field

 For every document inserted into a collection MongoDB internally creates an [ObjectID](https://docs.mongodb.com/manual/reference/method/ObjectId/) field with the name `_id`.
-The field can be referenced from within the Model:
+Reference this field from within the Model:

 ```python
 class Entry(models.Model):